Introduction to the Bible

 Canonization is the process of faith communities using books, and adopting those books that reflected the tradition of faith.

-In the first century, the Torah, Prophets and Psalms had agreement as scripture.
+In the first century BCE, the Torah, Prophets and Psalms had agreement as scripture.
 The Writings were not agreed to until much later.
-The Septuaguint was a Greek translation of the Hebrew scriptures c.
+The Septuagint was a Greek translation of the Hebrew scriptures c.
 200 BCE.
-Those books that were in the Septuaguint but not the Hebrew Canon, make up the Apocrypha.
+Those books that were in the Septuagint but not the Hebrew Canon, make up the Apocrypha.

 Writing and Canonization of the New Testament

 Mark, Luke and Matthew are called the Synoptic Gospels.
-Luke and Matthew used Mark and a source.
-They have a common source called Q, which consists of sayings of Jesus (ex.
+Luke and Matthew used Mark as a source, and they also have another common source called Q, which consists of sayings of Jesus (ex.
 Sermon on the plain or the mount).
 They each have an unique source (ex birth stories).